BUSINESS VALUATION UNDER DISCOUNTED CASH FLOW (DCF) METHOD

 – FV of terminal value = [FCFFn] x (1+g) / (Ke-g)

 PV of terminal value = FV of terminal value / (1+Ke)^n

 5. Valuation under DCF Method

-The Value of the Business under DCF Method using CoC of 40.34% (under CAPM method) and 6% growth rate has been given below.
+The Value of the Business under the DCF Method using CoC of 40.34% (under the CAPM method) and a 6% growth rate has been given below.